+Students are representatives of the values of STA both when they are on and off campus.
 Students should know that certain activities, even outside of school hours or off school property, may result in loss of school privileges or other disciplinary action up to and including suspension or expulsion.
-Some examples of such outside conduct are violations of law (e.g., underage purchase of alcohol, driving while intoxicated, possession, sale or use of illegal drugs, etc.) or the use or misuse of computers, personal computer websites, including social media, when identifiable as a member of the St. Thomas Aquinas community, for the purpose or effect of harassing, intimidating, bringing disrepute, or disparaging classmates, teachers or any person or persons within or outside of the school community.
+Some examples of such outside conduct are violations of law (e.g., underage purchase and/or use of alcohol, driving while intoxicated, possession, sale, or use of illegal drugs, etc.) or the use or misuse of computers, personal computer websites, including social media.
+Action may be taken when an individual involved is identifiable as a member of the St. Thomas Aquinas community, and when the electronic platform was used for the purpose or effect of harassing, intimidating, bringing disrepute, or disparaging classmates, teachers or any person or persons within or outside of the school community.
 The school reserves the right to take such action as deemed necessary to address and respond to any off-campus behavior which does, or could, impact the welfare of any member of the school community or the reputation or functioning of the school.